rushisangani/RSSelectionMenu/README.md

 - Provide header row as **Empty**, **All**, **None** or **Custom Text**
 - Customizable design for UINavigationBar and UISearchBar

+## What's new in 6.0.8
+- Use **.bottomSheet** instead of '.actionSheet' to support themes in iOS 13.

 ## Requirements
 ```swift
 iOS 9.0+ | Xcode 8.3+ | Swift 3.0+